Import MySQL

 mysqldump -hmyservername -umyusername -pmypassword --single-transaction --routines --triggers databasename > mysqldump.sql

-If the MySQL server is on Cloudron, you can export it using this command line on the Web Terminal:
+If the MySQL server is in an app, you can export it using this command line in the Web Terminal:

 mysqldump -h${CLOUDRON_MYSQL_HOST} -u${CLOUDRON_MYSQL_USERNAME} -p${CLOUDRON_MYSQL_PASSWORD} --single-transaction --routines --triggers --no-tablespaces ${CLOUDRON_MYSQL_DATABASE} > /tmp/mysqldump.sql